Towards optimal spectral gaps in large genus: Surfaces with few geodesics

 If $X$ is a hyperbolic surface with boundary, then we may form the double $X_d$ of $X$ by gluing together two copies of $X$ along their boundary to obtain a closed surface.
 The double is equipped with an involution whose quotient is $X$.
 For any $\delta$, the $\delta$-thin part of $X_d$ is defined to be the subset where the injectivity radius is less than $\delta$, and the $\delta$-thin part of $X$ is the image of this set in $X$.

 For $\delta$ small enough, the $\delta$-thin part of $X_d$ is a disjoint union of collars around short geodesics.
+(See, for example, \cite[Section 2.2]{Tour} for a brief introduction to this fact with an illustration, and \cite[Chapter 4]{Buser} for more details.)
 Each such collar is either fixed by the involution or exchanged with another collar.
-In the fixed case, if the two boundary circles of the collar are exchanged we call the quotient of the collar a half-collar, and otherwise we call the quotient of the collar a thin rectangle.
-Below we will treat half-collars as a special case of collars.
-(In fact is harmless to assume there are no half-collars, since half-collars contain short boundary geodesics, and Theorem \ref{T:GraphBound} can only be applied with all boundary geodesics are long.)
+In the fixed case, each of the two boundary circles is mapped to itself (since otherwise cone points would appear in the quotient), and we call the quotient of the collar a thin rectangle.

 We thus see that the $\delta$-thin part of $X$ is a union of collars and thin rectangles.
 Thin rectangles correspond to regions of $X$ where two segments of the boundary of $X$ are very close to each other.
 We define the width of a rectangle to be the minimal distance between the components of its boundary in the interior of $X$, so very thin rectangles have very large width.